unsw-restech/unsw-restech.github.io/source/software/matlab.rst

 Running interactively
 =====================

-Interactive sessions of Matlab are best run on :ref:`Katana OnDemand`.
+Interactive sessions of matlab are best run on :ref:`Katana OnDemand`.

 Batch Jobs